-As the Director of Primary Care and Mental Health at the Bureau of Medicine and Surgery, Commander Carney lead his team to new level in the optimization of the Medical Home Port model.
+As the Director of Primary Care and Mental Health at the Bureau of Medicine and Surgery, CAPT Carney led his team to new level in the optimization of the Medical Home Port model.
 He also oversaw the first military pain management policy, while orchestrating the development of a Tri-Service pain model and strategy.

-Currently, CDR Carney serves as the Director of Clinical Programs at HQMC Health Services.
+Currently, CAPT Carney serves as the Director of Clinical Programs at HQMC Health Services.